OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ![alt text](./installation-script-screenshots/06.png)

 Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called "OSGP Development") and select Settings.
-Go to System and increase the Base Memory of the system to at least 5120 MB (or the maximum recommended (in green amount).
+Go to System and increase the Base Memory of the system to at least 6144 MB (6 GB) (or the maximum recommended (in green) amount for your system).

 ![alt text](./installation-script-screenshots/07.png)